mottaquikarim/pycontent/content/topics/functions.md

 ### 🏋️‍♀️ **EXERCISES** 🏋️‍♀️

-Try out all the function PSETs in your copy of `function_psets.ipynb` in Google Drive.
+Flex your functions muscles in your copy of `function_psets.ipynb` in Google Drive.

 ### Key Takeaways